-Our guide introduced himself as Rieb, from Holland.
-He had been skipper of the wrecked catamaran, “Stratosphere”.
-With owner and crew aboard, the cat had lost both centreboards and rudders on passage from Panama; out of food and water, they had finally been driven over the reef ashore on Christmas Island.
+Our guide introduced himself as Rieb Petersen, from Holland.
+He had been skipper of the wrecked catamaran, Stratosphere.
+With owner and crew aboard, the cat had lost both centreboards and rudders on passage from Panama; out of food and water, they had finally been driven over the reef and ashore on to the island.
 Rieb had stayed with the boat, with the intention that he should repair and, if possible, refloat her.

 “OK.
 But I’m sorry I got you into this.
 Is there anything I can do or get for you ashore”?
-“A loaf of bread?”, we repied.
+“A loaf of bread?” we asked.
 It had not been a passage which was conducive to bread-baking.
 “I’ll see what I can do, and I’ll be back later.
 Hope you get off OK”.

 Just as Rieb was leaving, a launch pulled alongside, disgorging two officials, Customs and Police, complete with pads and forms.
 Our hands were full enough already, but just as I was considering how to ask them politely to get lost, Cera was lifted by a swell and smashed down on the bottom with a tooth-jarring wallop.
 White eyes in black faces widened.
 “Is it safe?”